Submitty/submitty.github.io/_docs/instructor/image_scraper.md

 ```
 python SIS_Images_Scraper.py
 ```
-This will run the program in terminal which will prompt the user to type in responses on the command-line.
+This will run the program in terminal/console which will prompt the user to type in responses on the command-line.

 ### Example Image Scraping

 1. Login to SIS

     ```
-    User ID: 666555444
+    RIN: 666555444
     PIN: Submitty
     ```